-As an adventure that teases the edges of possibility of the Feywild, The Wild Beyond the Witchlight: A Feywild Adventure brings the delightful and terrifying aspects of a Domain of Delight and fey magic to an adventure for 5th Edition Dungeons and Dragons.
+As an adventure that teases the edges of possibility of the Feywild, The Wild Beyond the Witchlight: A Feywild Adventure brings the delightful and terrifying aspects of a Domain of Delight and fey magic to an adventure for fifth edition Dungeons and Dragons.
 The most recent adventure from Wizards of the Coast is a departure from other Dungeons and Dragons adventures in that the entirety of The Wild Beyond the Witchlight can be run without combat, as each encounter can be resolved or overcome without violence.
 As players venture into Prismeer, they will encounter fantastical creatures, a fractured realm, diverse characters, and aspects of magic that reach across the multiverse.

 This adventure begins with expanded resources for Dungeon Masters, who are the target for this adventure book.
 It has a variety of advice, encouragement, and sparks of inspiration along with permission to stray from “official” text, because the adventure you run is the right adventure.
 The Wild Beyond the Witchlight has multiple running threads to keep track of, and while there is a lot of investment for Dungeon Masters, no one is perfect, and even when mistakes are made, they become a part of the adventure.